Federation of (Ophthalmic and Dispensing) Opticians

 The Federation of (Ophthalmic and Dispensing) Opticians is a trade organisation representing eye care providers and registered opticians in business in the UK and Republic of Ireland.
-It was founded in 1985.
+It was founded in 1985 and is generally referred to as FODO.
+It is a registered charity.

 In the UK, they are founder members of the Optical Confederation and supporters of Vision 2020 UK and the UK Vision Strategy.